VCU-CS-Capstone/cs-capstone-2024-25-cs-capstone-2024-25-github-repo-set-up-0000---Capstone-Template/src/backend/README.md

 ### backend
 Within the backend directory you will find the src for the web api for the project
 ### Core
 Within the core directory you find core code for the project.
-Just structures and utilities
-### redcap
-Within the redcap directory you will find the source code to interact with the redcap api.
-Specifically structures to interact with the design of the VCU Medical REDCap project
+Database Design, Red Cap Integration, etc.

 ## Setting Up The Development Environment